pagantis/woocommerce/Documentation/configuration.md

 ## :house: Access

-To access to Paga+Tarde admin panel, we need to open the Magento admin panel and follow the next steps:
+To access to Paga+Tarde admin panel, we need to open the Woocommerce admin panel and follow the next steps:

-1 – STORES => Configuration
+1 – Plugins => Add new
 ![Step 1](./woocommerce_step1.png?raw=true "Step 1")

 2 – SALES => Payment Methods